SAAare/act_of_learning/beginner Crypto lectures/Equivalence Classes.md

 2nd way is prolly 3^8 = 3^4 x 3^4 = 81 x 81
 at which point we can use equivalence classes pretty easily so equivalence 4 x 4 mod 7 = 16 mod 7 = 2 mod 7
+All equivalence classes smallest number together for a given mod give us a [[Christof paar Rings]]